ly774508966/UnityEngineEx/README.md

 		}
 	}

-just not to make many simple MonoBehaviurs for trivial tasks it is possible to link GameObjects to standalone classes
+just not to make many simple MonoBehaviurs for trivial tasks it is possible to decompose GameObjects to standalone classes

 	public class Page : MonoBehaviour
 	{